zebadoba/RTTD-test/noob_README.md

     npm install

-Run the acutal background application
+Run the actual background application

     npm start

 View the site locally Visit `http://localhost:3000` in your browser.
-You can start Chromium in kisok mode with the following command from the terminal
+You can start Chromium in kiosk mode with the following command from the terminal

     chromium --kiosk --incognito localhost:3000